edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

     ![Enforcement actions](/images/v7/security/bot_manager_configuration_actions.png?width=450)

-    -   **Bot Manager Standard:** This version only supports browser challenges.
+    -   **Standard Bot Manager:** This version only supports browser challenges.
 Review and revise your browser challenge configuration as needed and then skip to step 6.
-    -   **Bot Manager Advanced:** This version supports all enforcement actions.
+    -   **Premier and Advanced Bot Manager:** These versions support all enforcement actions.

         <Info>
           The behavior of the alert, block, and silent close actions cannot be configured.